Fargues-Scholze correspondence and endoscopic classification for special orthogonal and unitary groups: (Twisted) Endoscopy theory

-(iv) follows from (i) because any non-supercuspidal admissible irreducible representation $\pi'$ of $\msf G(K)$ has image in the Grothendieck group of finite-length admissible representations of $\msf G(K)$ given by a linear combinations of representations induced from proper parabolic subgroups of $\msf G$ (see~\cite[Proposition 2]{Clo86}), so $\tr(f_\pi|\pi')=0$. \end{proof}
+For (iv), if $\pi'$ is supercuspidal, the assertion follows from the defining property of a pseudo-coefficient, since supercuspidal representations are tempered.
+If $\pi'$ is not supercuspidal, then its image in the Grothendieck group of finite-length admissible representations is a linear combination of representations induced from proper parabolic subgroups of $\msf G$ \cite[Proposition~2]{Clo86}; hence (i) gives $\tr(f_\pi|\pi')=0$. \end{proof}